 '''

 path: /builders/{builderid_or_buildername}/buildrequests

+'''

-Path Keys | identifier builderid_or_buildername (number) - the ID or name of
+Path Keys | identifier builderid_or_buildername (number) - the ID or name of the builder returns collection of buildrequest path: /buildrequests returns collection of buildrequest path: /buildrequests/{buildrequestid} returns collection of buildrequest

-the builder

 This path selects all buildrequests for a given builder (can return lots of data!)

-GET

-returns collection of buildrequest

-path: /buildrequests

-GET

-returns collection of buildrequest

-path: /buildrequests/{buildrequestid}

 Path Keys buildrequestid (number) - the id of the buildrequest

-GET

-returns collection of buildrequest

 POST with method: /buildrequests/{buildrequestid} (method=cancel)

 Body keys

-• method (string) - must be cancel

-• reason (string) - The reason why the buildrequest was cancelled
+- method(string) must be cancel - reason (string) The reason why the buildrequest was cancelled buildset resource type: buildset

-'''

-buildset

-resource type: buildset

-- bsid (integer) the ID of this buildset - complete (boolean) true if all of the build requests in this buildset are complete - complete_at? (integer) the time this buildset was completed, or None if not complete - external_idstring? (string) an identifier that external applications can use to identify a submitted buildset; can be None - parent_buildid? (integer) optional build id that is the parent for this buildset
+- bsid (integer) the ID of this buildset - complete (boolean) true if all of the build requests in this buildset are complete - complete_at? (integer) the time this buildset was completed, or None if not complete - external_idstring? (string) an identifier that external applications can use to identify a submitted buildset; can be None

-- parent_relationship? (string) relationship identifier for the parent, this is is configured relationship between the parent build, and the childs buildsets - reason (string) the reason this buildset was scheduled - results? (integer) the results of the buildset (see Build Result Codes), or None if not complete - sourcestamps[] (sourcestamp) the sourcestamps for this buildset; each element is a valid sourcestamp entity - submitted_at (integer) the time this buildset was submitted class buildbot.data.buildsets.Buildset addBuildset (scheduler=None, sourcestamps=[], reason='', properties={}, builderids=[], external_idstring=None, parent_buildid=None, parent_relationship=None)
+- parent_buildid? (integer) optional build id that is the parent for this buildset - parent_relationship? (string) relationship identifier for the parent, this is a configured relationship between the parent build, and the childs buildsets - reason (string) the reason this buildset was scheduled - results? (integer) the results of the buildset (see Build Result Codes), or None if not complete - sourcestamps[] (sourcestamp) the sourcestamps for this buildset; each element is a valid sourcestamp entity - submitted_at (integer) the time this buildset was submitted class buildbot.data.buildsets.Buildset addBuildset (scheduler=None, sourcestamps=[], reason=", properties={}, builderids=[], external_idstring=None, parent_buildid=None, parent_relationship=None)